What is Mui Dan Pi?

-Mui Dan Pi is a TCVM (Traditional Chinese Veterinary Medicine) herbal blend that helps with aggressive behavior in dogs, cats, and horses.
+Mu Dan Pi is a specially-formulated herbal blend for alleviating the root causes of aggressive behavior in dogs, cats, and horses.

 The main ingredients in the Mu Dan Pi herbal formula are: